bihor/camaliga/README.md

 You find the documentation at typo3.org: https://docs.typo3.org/typo3cms/extensions/camaliga/

-Last feature: switch to ConnectionPool, part 2.
+Last feature: first version only for TYPO3 9.